adityashibu/blockChain/Basic Solidity/README.md

 - Types of functions that don't require a transaction to occur
   - view: View a certain state in the blockchain
-  - pure: Purely do some computation
+  - pure: Purely do some computation or mathematical calculation

 ### Types of visibilities in Solidity